joegenius98/AlphaGoLite/README.md

 Otherwise, simply get rid of the `import .django_secrets ...` statement in [`settings.py`](play_go_web_app/play_go_web_app/settings.py) and the corresponding variables and make the secret key an empty string. `ALLOWED_HOSTS` can just be an empty list.

+**Note: [`Docker`](https://www.docker.com/get-started) is needed no matter if you run the Docker way or the local way.
+You need Docker at least for installing `redis`, which enables socket functionality.**

 ## Docker Way

 If you plan on running `docker-compose.yml`, create an`.env` file on this project's directory and set `SECRET_HOST` to whatever you desire (e.g., a website domain for deployment).